-PAST: “Why learn to write when all we need to know is how to plant crops or apply our trade?”
+PAST (the 19th & 20th centuries): “Why learn to write when all we need to know is how to plant crops or apply a trade?”
 Really, how many of us have grown up making a career as a writer?
 So why become fluent in reading and writing?
 Obviously, we all know you must learn to read and write because it is a basic skill that opens up opportunities even though we may never make a career as a professional writer.

 PRESENT (the 21st century): Even if you never become a technical professional or even have a technically related career, the process of learning STEAM is now a basic skill that opens up new opportunities.
 Project-based STEAM learning using gizmos and gadgets helps you learn of the 4 C's (Creativity, Critical thinking, Communication, Collaboration), failing and trying again (i.e. program debugging), logical process thinking, and project planning by breaking down ideas into smaller processes.